 After a week of testing the results, here are the best baby swings of 2017:

 1. Fisher Price Cradle 'n Swing (several color themes, about $120-150).
 After all is said and done, we kept going back to the Fisher Price Cradle 'n Swing.
 Not the sleek & fancy 4Moms swing, or the trendy Cocoon swing.
 Those were nice, but just can't match the feature list or reliability.
-The Cradle 'n Swing units are available in a bunch of different themes (we show some below), some really cute (like the Little Snugapuppy), and some fun and adventurous (like the Rainforest Friends).
+The Cradle 'n Swing units are available in a bunch of different themes, some are really cute (like the Little Snugapuppy), and some fun and adventurous (like the Rainforest Friends).
 Many of the first-time moms in our group didn't realize how much these have advanced from 7-8 years ago.
 This one swings either side to side (6 different settings) or front to back.
 The legs fold up for portability and storage, and it now includes a plug-in adapter to save yourself a lot of D batteries (it can also run on 4 D batteries if you choose).
 There are songs and nature sounds, a rotating and reclining seat, and it senses the baby's weight to adjust motor torque and compensate for the weight of a growing baby and keep swinging speeds consistent.
 Moms thought the seat was very plush and comfortable, and the fabric cover was easy to clean (it's machine washable, by the way).
 They liked that it had a good weight limit of 25 pounds, and some of the themes were ridiculously cute.
-Out of the box, assembly took about 40 minutes: it wasn't particularly complicated, but there were a lot of connections to be made (and in the right direction!).
+Out of the box, assembly took about 25 minutes: it wasn't particularly complicated, but there were a lot of connections to be made (and in the right direction!).
 Another great touch that the older versions didn't have is the 5-point harness, which really helps keep your baby safe and secure and prevent them from sitting up, leaning way forward, or otherwise freaking out their parents!
 Cons?
 Not too many.
-The motor did make a subtle clicking noise, and when not plugged in it burns through batteries pretty quickly.
+The motor did make a subtle clicking noise sometimes, and when not plugged in it burns through batteries pretty quickly.
 Overall, this is an excellent option.
 Note that we also tested the Fisher Price Papasan Cradle Swing; it's a bit cheaper but in our opinion the Cradle 'n Swing is the better option overall.

 2. Graco Duetsoothe Swing Plus Rocker (3 color options, about $160).
 Here's another great option with some added versatility relative to the Cradle 'n Swing: the swing seat can be removed and placed on the ground as a rocker.
 It has a clever handle on the top to help you carry the rocker around.
 It also has a soothing vibration feature with 2 speeds, which works whether it's in swing or rocker mode.
 Like the Cradle 'n Swing, the seat can be rotated so the baby can swing side to side or front to back, and it can use 5 D batteries or plug into the wall.
 It also has music and the great 5-point harness, along with a high 30 pound weight limit.
 Out of the box, it took us about 25 minutes to but together, which was a bit easier than the Cradle 'n Swing.
 So with all these great features you're probably wondering why it isn't #1 on our list!
 Well, we thought needing 5 D batteries was a bit overkill (4 for swing, 1 for vibration in seat), and the motor was a tiny bit louder than the Cradle 'n Swing.
 And the mobile doesn't rotate around like the Cradle 'n Swing.
 The one thing our test moms found the most annoying was that unlike the Cradle 'n Swing there wasn't a single power button to shut off the whole system.
 So if you have the swing, music, and vibration on, you will need to shut off all 3 separately.
 That being said, if you value the versatility of the removable rocker, you will definitely be happy with this baby swing.
 The picture is of the Sapphire option, but if you click it you'll see it also comes in Antiquity and Winslet color options.
 Note that we also tested the Graco DuetConnect LX Swing Plus Bouncer, which we also recommend (rather than the rocker, it has a detachable bouncer).
 Highly recommended!